RichRelevance/scalaz-netty/README.md

 ## Future Work

-- Thread pools are currently not shared.
 - Byte buffers are copied upon receipt.
 The only way to *safely* address this problem will be to integrate with Scodec and decode against the directly allocated byte buffers.
 Not hard to do, really...
-- Frame coding is currently not configurable.
-This makes it a lot simpler, but technically also much less flexible.
 - Exceptions probably don't propagate properly under all circumstances.
-- `Task` thread pool is not configurable (currently uses the default scalaz-concurrent pool for everything)